ihavenomouth/x4/README.md

 - [x] Better comments
 - [ ] Use a Linter
 - [x] Change the predraw color (currently bluish)
-- [ ] Allow to change the border size
+- [x] Allow to change the border size
+- [x] Read configuration from a file
-- [ ] Read configuration from files
+- [ ] Read colours from confiuration file
 - [ ] Save the drawing to a file
 - [x] A screnshot in the Readme file
 - [x] Undo feature